Garrett Bradley (filmmaker): Early life and education

 Bradley was born in New York City in 1986 to abstract painters Suzanne McClelland and Peter Bradley.
 Her parents divorced when she was two years old.
 At sixteen, Bradley made her first film, which involved her interviewing each of her parents about art, the other parent, and why they got a divorce.
 For Bradley, this first film project was an opportunity to ask her parents questions that she "didn't feel safe asking without a camera."
 She titled the film Be-Bop Fidelity and submitted it to the Bridge Film Festival run by her high school, the Brooklyn Friends School; there she won her first film award.

 Bradley studied religion at Smith College, graduating in 2007, then earned her MFA in Directing at UCLA in 2012.
-She is an alumna of the Skowhegan School of Painting and Sculpture.
+She was a resident of the Skowhegan School of Painting and Sculpture in 2015.

 Career

 Her debut feature-length film, Below Dreams, premiered at the 2014 Tribeca Festival and followed the lives of three people in reverse migration from north to south, in pursuit of a fresh start.
 Bradley was noted for her lyrical, hybridized filmmaking style described by New York Magazine's Bilge Ebiri as “a slow-burn beauty...improvisatory, glancing, gorgeous and as much about the textured quality and imagery as it is about character development or class conflict.”
 Below Dreams was cast almost entirely from Craigslist; an approach Bradley took after having no luck working with traditional casting directors in New Orleans.

 In 2017, Bradley co-founded Creative Council, an artist-led after-school program which was aimed at developing strong college portfolios and applications for students attending public high schools in New Orleans.
 Creative Council was supported by The New Orleans Video Access Center (NOVAC).

+In April 2024, Bradley received the 2024 Guggenheim Fellowship in Film-Video.
 In October 2025, Bradley was awarded a MacArthur Foundation Fellowship, popularly known as the MacArthur Foundation's "Genius Award."

-Notable Works
+Notable works

 Alone

 Bradley’s 13-minute documentary film Alone (2017), like her feature documentary film, Time, focuses on incarceration in the United States from what Bradley has described as a "distinctly Black southern, feminist perspective."
 The short features Aloné Watts, a young woman whose boyfriend (a subject of Bradley's 2014 Below Dreams) is incarcerated.
 The film depicts Watts' everyday life as she considers her future with her boyfriend; Fox Rich, protagonist of Time, appears in the short.
 Alone premiered at the 2017 Sundance Film Festival where it was awarded the Short Form Jury Award in nonfiction and was released by the New York Times OpDocs.
 In 2021, Alone was included in Grief and Grievance: Art and Mourning in America, an exhibition originally conceived by Okwui Enwezor for the New Museum.